-- b) The Improvements (COFA) Tier 1 Framework Contractors are; R&W Civil Engineering, Skanska Construction UK Ltd, Jackson Civil Engineering Group Ltd and Geoffrey Osborne Ltd. - iii.
+- iii.
 All of the above named companies have robust statements, codes of conduct, policies, due diligence processes, risk management systems, and effectiveness/performance checks in relation to slavery and human trafficking.
 The board makes periodic checks on these, and reviews at monthly board meetings to consider practical application, appropriateness, and success. - iv.
-The Company will maintain on-going assessment of modern slavery risks and opportunities for future improvement. - 4) risk of slavery and human trafficking taking place: - a) in its business is very small because the Company has no employed staff/employees, all are secondees or contractors. - b) in its supply chains is greater, however please see 3b)iii) above for details on the steps the Company has taken, and is taking, to assess and manage that risk; - 5) determines effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains as set out in 3b) above. - 6) Guidance about slavery and human trafficking is available to staff. - i.
+The Company will maintain on-going assessment of modern slavery risks and opportunities for future improvement. - 4) Risk of slavery and human trafficking taking place - a.
+In its business is very small because the Company has no employed staff/employees, all are secondees or contractors. - b.
+In its supply chains is greater, however please see 3b)iii) above for details on the steps the Company has taken, and is taking, to assess and manage that risk; - 5) Determines effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains as set out in 3b) above. - 6) Guidance about slavery and human trafficking is available to staff. - a.
 However no training has been set up because the Company has no employed staff/employees.

 A copy of this slavery and human trafficking statement is published on the Connect Plus (M25) Limited company website.

-This slavery and human trafficking statement is approved by the Board of Directors
+This slavery and human trafficking statement is approved by the Board of Directors.